TUM-AERIUS/Aerius/BoundingBoxesNN/dataset_scripts/README.md

 - **`remove_invalid_values.py`**: Changes all bounding boxes of the given imglab annotation file, which have boundaries that lie outside of the corresponding image.

+- **`resize_images.py`**: Resize one or multiple imglab annotation file(s) and all corresponding images to a certain size.
+If the target size does not have the same aspect ratios as the original images, the smaller size will be padded with black.

 - **`imglab_to_tfrecord.py`**: Converts the given imglab annotation file to tfrecord.
 In order to do so, a label map is first created and the annotations are converted to *Pascal VOC* format, before using the label map to convert images and *Pascal VOC* annotations to *TFRecord*

 **Note:** *imglab_to_tfrecord.py* requires packages from the tensorflow object detection api, which can be obtained using